Steve Jobs: Reed College

 After just one semester, Jobs dropped out of Reed College without telling his parents.
 Jobs later explained this was because he did not want to spend his parents' money on an education that seemed meaningless to him.
 He continued to attend by auditing his classes, including a course on calligraphy that was taught by Robert Palladino.
 In a 2005 commencement speech at Stanford University, Jobs stated that during this period, he slept on the floor in friends' dorm rooms, returned Coke bottles for food money, and got weekly free meals at the local Hare Krishna temple.
 In that same speech, Jobs said: "If I had never dropped in on that single calligraphy course in college, the Mac would have never had multiple typefaces or proportionally spaced fonts".

+Business career

 1974–1985

 I was lucky to get into computers when it was a very young and idealistic industry.
 There weren't many degrees offered in computer science, so people in computers were brilliant people from mathematics, physics, music, zoology, whatever.
 They loved it, and no one was really in it for the money [...]
 There are people around here who start companies just to make money, but the great companies, well, that's not what they're about.